jcarlosfeup/Tic-Tac-Toe-GUI/README.md

 # Tic-Tac-Toe-GUI
- Simple Tic Tac Toe game with GUI developed with Python
+ Simple Tic Tac Toe game developed with Python.
+This project purpose was to explore the Pygame libray. (https://www.pygame.org/wiki/about)

+ Instructions to execute:
+ Execute "Game.exe" under